 - Birth date

 - Social Security number (SSN)

 The candidate then reads and acknowledges receipt of applicable forms and authorizations:

 - A Summary of Your Rights Under the Fair Credit Reporting Act (FCRA)

 - Other state and required disclosures as applicable

-After the candidate consents, Checkr will initiate the Check.
+After the candidate signs the authorization form, Checkr starts the search.

-If you've applied for a job and are looking for more information on your background check’s status or progress, please log into the Checkr Candidate Portal.
+If you applied for a job and want to know your background check’s status, log in to the Checkr Candidate Portal.